 Machine Learning for Audio

-I have developed several open-source tools to support machine learning in audio:
+I've built several open-source tools to support machine learning in audio:

 Website Development